'The world is on fire,' Greta Thunberg tells UK climate rally

 Thunberg rose to prominence when she starting missing lessons two years ago to protest outside the Swedish parliament building.
 Since then, she has become the world’s most prominent climate activist.

+“Greta’s really inspirational considering she’s so young.
+Even though she’s a child and a normal person she’s done so much to change (things),” he told Reuters.

+“She’s given the generation confidence to stand up to people in government and power.”

-She has repeatedly upbraided world leaders including U.S. President Donald Trump for ignoring the perils of climate change, though Trump has dismissed what he calls the climate “prophets of doom”.
+Thunberg has repeatedly upbraided world leaders including U.S. President Donald Trump for ignoring the perils of climate change, though Trump has dismissed what he calls the climate “prophets of doom”.

-“Our house is still on fire,” Thunberg told the World Economic Forum in Davos last month.
-“Your inaction is fuelling the flames.”
+“We are being betrayed by those in power.
+They are failing us.
+But we will not back down,” Thunberg said at the rally.

+“And if you feel threatened by that, then I have some very bad news for you.
+We will not be silenced, because we are the change, and change is coming whether you like it or not.”

 Thunberg has been in Britain since last weekend.
 On Tuesday she visited the University of Oxford, where she met Malala Yousafzai, the 22-year-old Nobel Peace Prize winner and campaigner for girls’ education, who is studying there.